ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 > ⚠️ Note: Using `AddGlobalObjectIdentification()` in two upstream stitched services does currently not work out of the box.

 Next we need to extend our object types with the `Global Object Identification` functionality.
-Therefore 3 cirteria need to be fulfilled:
+Therefore 3 criteria need to be fulfilled:

 1. The type needs to implement the `Node` interface.
 2. On the type an `id` field needs to be present to properly implement the contract of the `Node` interface.